How to Price Your Home to Sell Quickly: 8 Tips For a Fast Offer

 Inventory levels

 The number of available homes in your area could play a big role in the selling price of your house — especially if you’re determined to move quickly.
-When inventory levels are low, buyers will face much more competition in the market and will often be prepared to pay more for their next home.
-We’ve watched this play out during hot markets, when some houses go for as much as $100,000 over asking price.
+When inventory levels are low, buyers face much more competition in the market and are eager to pay more for their next home.
+For instance, according to a report from NAR in 2023, 58% of real estate professionals said most of their clients submitted offers above the asking price.

-According to Chester Ardolino, a top real estate agent in Springfield, Massachusetts, who sells homes more than 72% quicker than the average Springfield agent, this has led some agents to refer to these last few years as the “name your price market.”
+According to Chester Ardolino, a top real estate agent in Springfield, Massachusetts, who sells homes more than 73% quicker than the average Springfield agent, the booming market back then led some agents to refer to these last few years as the “name your price market.”

 Home price movement